EzequielAndreus/gogs-fork-infrastructure-aws/GH-CREDENTIALS.md

 - ✅ Terraform plan generation (on PRs)
 - ✅ Documentation checks

+**Backend:** Terraform Cloud is used to track infrastructure state instead of S3/DynamoDB.

 **Pipeline Trigger:** Push to `main` or `feature/**` branches, and Pull Requests to `main`

 ---